Tee Off Against Hunger is still looking for teams

 Those who sign up will get breakfast, and a party, along with participating in a tournament for a good cause.

-Event chairperson Carla Brady told the Sun in July that it takes $35,000 to feed all the children in the program.
+Event Chair Carla Brady told the Sun in July that it takes $35,000 to feed all the children in the program.

 Brady had also added that it was still tough to get people to sign up for the tournament.